dextr-cloud/dextr-docs/docs/_pages/system-requirements.md

 - Twilio, which is utilized by ConnectPath for TURN/STUN services requires the following network traffic to be permitted to/from your users' workstations, through the Internet: https://www.twilio.com/docs/stun-turn/regions

+- In a future release, we will be replacing Twilio TURN/STUN services with Chime SDK TURN/STUN services and as such, recommend the following hosts, protocols and ports to be permitted from your users' workstations, through the Internet:

+- *.chime.aws      HTTP/HTTPS
+- *.amazonaws.com      HTTP/HTTPS
+- *.sdkassets.chime.aws      HTTP/HTTPS
+- *.chime.aws      UDP/3478

 - In addition to the above, ConnectPath requires the following hosts, protocols and ports to be permitted from your users' workstations, through the Internet:

 - *.graphql.flex.dextrflex.com   HTTP/HTTPS